 The move to remote work is meant to keep the team physically secure.
 However, new risks from an old threat are highlighted today.
 Leading IT experts warn of the vulnerability of home offices affecting the privacy and efficiency that a bureau offers from their physical workplace.

 With approximately 42% of full-time employees still working outside the office, a safe and efficient workplace is essential for continuous success.
 However, with the increasing number of remote workers, the number of cybersecurity threats and cyber-attacks increases.

-Hence, for diligence, the enterprises need to safeguard their and their employees’ data safe.
+Hence, for diligence, enterprises need to safeguard their and their employees’ data safely.

 In this post, you’ll learn about cybersecurity threats and how to reduce your danger dramatically.